H&M top, denim, shoes and rings. Mango earrings. Camille’s Closet handbag. Sheikh Zayed Palace Museum, Al Ain.

-Things were finally beginning to make sense for me, as the first glimpse into who I was (and wanted to be) was being realized.
+Things were finally beginning to make sense for me, as the first glimpse into who I was (and wanted to be) was becoming a realizations.
 Fashion’s governing of my very being was something I was conscious of, though I wouldn’t fully understand until much later.

 Up until that time, teenage life was a struggle; and even though life’s waters were muddled tenfold in adulthood, that period was the preamble of a complex story in which I am the lead character.

 My style was becoming more personal again.
-Mom was still my clothing provider, but only she could shop for me.
-She understood the essence I wanted to project, because she decided it for me early on.
-You can say I was miniature version of her style wise.
+Mom was still my clothing procurer, but only she could shop for me, outside of myself.
+She understood the essence I sought to feed, because she decided it for me pretty early on.
+You can say I was a miniature version of her, style wise – and in many more ways as I got older.
 And she never disappointed.
-After all, she is my first envouter with a style icon.
+After all, she is my first style icon.

-At school I made new, better suited friendships.
+At school, I made new, better suiting friendships.
 Some of which continue to this day.
-I got more involved on campus than ever before: Joined the cheerleading squad after quitting in middle school, and I had even managed to earn officer ranking in Junior ROTC.
+I became more involved on campus than before: Joined the cheerleading squad (after quitting in middle school), and I had even managed to earn officer ranking in Junior ROTC.
 Didn’t see that coming did you?
 Don’t be too impressed, I was a terrible officer.
 Rules and restrictions never worked well for me.
 My mother can testify to that.
-But now I had a crew for all my interests.
-One for fashion, my cheer sisters and rotc.
+But now, I had a squad for all of my interests.
+One for fashion, my cheer sisters and ROTC.
 They overlapped of course.
 Point is, I was experimenting with different facets of myself and it was working.

 From then leading up to senior year, my status as a fashion girl started to gain recognition.
 Partly due to the refined, yet whimsical aesthetic I had perfected, influenced directly by my mother, by the way.
 She was always well put together, so classy and feminine.
 I’ve always had more edge and boyish influences though – thanks to my chic ass dad.